 This comment does not contradict to anything that is written above about the different natures of the Buteyko vs, Wim Hof methods.
 However, there is one more detail that is important to know for people with poor health and chronic health problems.

-While working with such students, it is well known for Buteyko breathing teachers, that it is dangerous for most breathing students to use cold shower and cold water immersion when their current CP is less than 20 seconds.
+While working with such students, it is well known for Buteyko breathing teachers, that it is dangerous for most breathing students to use a cold shower and cold water immersion when their current CP is less than 20 seconds.
 In fact, this is the central requirement of the Buteyko technique for safe use of cold shower: Cold shower rules and benefits.
-This page also explains benefits of cold adaptation and gives clinical references related to brown fat research.
+This page also explains the benefits of cold adaptation and gives clinical references related to brown fat research.

 Therefore, the Wim Hof method, while in my view powerful, has this temporary restriction.
-His technique cannot be used for people with any stage of cancer since they have only about 10 seconds CP during initial stages of breathing retraining due to chronic hyperventilation.
+His technique cannot be used for people at any stage of cancer since they have only about 10 seconds CP during the initial stages of breathing retraining due to chronic hyperventilation.
 Later, during breathing retraining, when their CP gets above 20 seconds, it is possible and beneficial to use cold water and adaptation to cold environmental conditions both as intermittent (sporadic) and systematic sessions and constantly, during day-time and sleep.

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.